klust/SupercomputersForStarters/docs/C02_Processors/C02_S07_Distributed_memory.md

     machine to the OS, while other software solutions work more at the user level and just try to present a shared memory to an application.

-    ScaleMP was a now defunct company that made a virtual shared memory machine running over InfiniBand clusters.
+    ScaleMP was a company that made a virtual shared memory machine running over InfiniBand clusters.
 That software was also offered on the first Tier-1 system of the Vlaams Supercomputer Centrum for those users who needed more memory and a larger number of cores in shared memory than nodes at that time could offer.
+In 2021 ScaleMP was bought by SAP, and its products are no longer available.

     These technologies are not very important anymore today as the scalability limits of shared memory, especially at the software level, can be reached